Kolomoki Mounds State Park in Blakely, Georgia. Photo by @westy4xer

 Georgia's State Parks & Historic Sites remain open and need everyone's help protecting the health of visitors and staff by social distancing and following CDC guidelines.
 Parks may temporarily limit access if capacity is reached and/or to maintain social distancing among guests.
 Visiting Georgia's most well-known state parks is not recommended at this time.
 We are fortunate to have a large state park system covering more than 84,000 acres, so we recommend exploring lesser-known or close-to-home parks and historic sites.

-Please visit the State Parks website for additional information.
+Please visit the State Parks website for exact information on open or closed facilities.

 Are National Parks in Georgia open?